World Community Grid: Computing for Sustainable Water

 Computing for Sustainable Water was the 21st research project to be launched on World Community Grid.
 The researchers at the University of Virginia were running this project on World Community Grid to study the effects of human activity on a large watershed and gain deeper insights into what actions can support the restoration, health and sustainability of this important water resource.
 The project was launched on April 17, 2012, and completed on October 17, 2012.

 Uncovering Genome Mysteries

-Uncovering Genome Mysteries project launched on October 16, 2014, and is a joint collaboration between Australian and Brazilian scientists.
+The Uncovering Genome Mysteries project launched on October 16, 2014, and is a joint collaboration between Australian and Brazilian scientists.
 The project aims to examine close to 200 million genes from many life forms and compare them with known genes in order to find out what their function is.
 The results could have an effect in fields such as medicine and environmental research.

 Outsmart Ebola Together

 Outsmart Ebola Together was a collaboration with the Scripps Research Institute to help find chemical compounds to fight Ebola virus disease.
 It was launched on 3 December 2014.
 The aim is to block crucial steps in the life cycle of the virus, by finding drugs with high binding affinity with certain of its proteins.
 There are two targets: a surface protein used by the virus to infect human cells, and "transformer" proteins which change shape to carry out different functions.
 The project officially completed December 6, 2018.